Skip to main content

 1st / Initial Replace (Special Cases)

-2. IF the Target T-SQL clause from the step above resolves to NULL
+2. First time?
+IF the Target Value of Constant expression from the step above resolves to NULL

 THEN run Load All and end the load.